{************************************************************************}

 // using StartProgram(program, workdir, [ ' ' ]).

-procedure StartProgram(prog, workdir: string; params: array of string);
+function StartProgram(prog, workdir: string; params: array of string; show: boolean=True; const bSilent: boolean=False): boolean;

 var